-The pension figures use the primary rate of 14.2% as set out in the last actuarial valuation of the Cumbria Local Government Pension Fund, in line with the disclosure regulations.
+The pension figures use the primary rate of 16.2% (14.2% for 2016/17) as set out in the last actuarial valuation of the Cumbria Local Government Pension Fund, in line with the disclosure regulations.
 The figures do not include payments made for specific election duties as employees of the returning officer.
+There are no payments for bonus or compensation for loss of office.